MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 You can enable the Defender for Endpoint integration at scale through the supplied REST API version 2022-05-01.
 For full details, see the [API documentation](/rest/api/defenderforcloud/settings/update?tabs=HTTP).

-Here's an example request body for the PUT request to enable the Defender for Endpoint integratoin:
+Here's an example request body for the PUT request to enable the Defender for Endpoint integration:

 URI: `https://management.azure.com/subscriptions/<subscriptionId>/providers/Microsoft.Security/settings/WDATP?api-version=2022-05-01`